-Students are expected to arrive to class on time and be seated prior to the sound of the bell.
+Students are expected to arrive to school prior to 8:30 a.m. and be seated in class by the bell.
 Tardiness is defined as arriving late to class without an approved permit after the tardy bell rings.
-It is imperative that students be prompt and prepared for each class.
+It is imperative that students are prompt and prepared for each class.
 Students who arrive on a late HISD bus must sign in at the front office.
 This does not apply to Metro buses.
+The bell schedule is subject to change at any time.